campa-consortium/pals/source/beamlines.md

 ```

 By default,
-a line item is placed such that the entrance end of the item is flush with the exit end
+a line item is placed such that the entrance end of the item is aligned with the exit end
 of the preceding item as explained in the [Branch Coordinates Construction](#s:ref.construct) section.
 To adjust the longitudinal placement of an item,
 the `placement` component of an item can be used.